Amazon S3

 Permissions

-Ensure that your AWS IAM user or role has read permissions for your S3 bucket.
+Make sure that your AWS IAM user has read permissions for your S3 bucket.

 Recommendations

-• Optimal performance is achieved if the client is running in an AWS environment (for example, Tableau Desktop or Server installed in an EC2 instance or using Tableau Cloud).
+• The client is running in an AWS environment (for example, Tableau Server installed in an EC2 instance or using Tableau Cloud).

 Make the connection and set up the data source